China's JD.com to open grocery stores by merging 7Fresh, other units

-BEIJING : Chinese e-commerce giant JD.com plans to open retail grocery stores through the merger of its 7Fresh supermarket unit with other business lines such as its group-buying arm Pinpin, a company spokesperson said on Monday.
+BEIJING: Chinese e-commerce giant JD.com plans to open retail grocery stores through the merger of its 7Fresh supermarket unit with other business lines such as its group-buying arm Pinpin, a company spokesperson said on Monday (Jun 26).

 Beyond opening actual stores, the new division will explore innovative retail models, the spokesperson told Reuters, confirming reports in local media.